HubSpot vs Keap CRM Contents

-So those issues also forced my hand to expand and diversify away from my 99% focus on Infusionsoft.
+Those issues, along with some changes they made to their partner program, forced my hand to expand and diversify away from my 99% focus on Keap/Infusionsoft.

-So, after months of speculation, I publicly confirmed the rumors that, yes, I have mostly made the switch to HubSpot from Infusionsoft.
+Since then I have mostly made the switch to HubSpot from Infusionsoft.

 I say "mostly" for a couple of simple reasons:

-But I didn't look at just the listed price, I looked at the TRUE COST of ownership for both applications and included things such as website hosting, blogging & SEO software, direct mail and shopping cart integrations, and more.
+I dug deeper and looked at the ACCESSORIZING COST of ownership for both applications, and included such things as website hosting, blogging & SEO software, direct mail and shopping cart integrations, and more.